- Must visit

 Official public transport app

-Terminal Bersepadu Selatan -> KL Sentral
+Terminal Bersepadu Selatan, Kuala Lumpur -> KL Sentral, Kuala Lumpur

 Find answers to the most common questions about traveling from Putrajaya to Kuala Lumpur by bus.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest bus, the cheapest option, or tips for making the most of your visit at Kuala Lumpur, this guide helps you travel smarter and with confidence.